 🥗 Serve with

-I think this tart is delicious on it's own but you can serve it with lots of different things,
+I think this tart is delicious on it's own but you can serve it with lots of different toppings.

-Serve it at a dinner party in thin slices with a pile of reaspberries on the side or some bananas fried in butter and rum.
+Serve it at a dinner party in thin slices with a pile of raspberries on the side or some bananas fried in butter and rum.

 - custard